Links on Android Authority may earn us a commission. Learn more.

 The biggest name in the Wheel of Time TV series is Rosamund Pike (Gone Girl, Die Another Day, Pride & Prejudice).
 Game of Thrones fans will recognize Michael McElhatton from his role as Roose Bolton.
 And horror fans may know Zoë Robins from the 2019 Black Christmas remake.

-The main cast of The Wheel of Time series is as follows:
+The main cast of The Wheel of Time season one is as follows:

 - Rosamund Pike as Moiraine Damodred